-The CY7C1410JV18, CY7C1425JV18, CY7C1412JV18, and CY7C1414JV18 are 1.8V Synchronous Pipelined SRAMs, equipped with QDR-II architecture.
-QDR-II architecture consists of two separate ports: the read port and the write port, to access the memory array.
-The read port has data outputs to support read operations and the write port has data inputs to support write operations.
-QDR-II architecture has separate data inputs and data outputs to eliminate the need to 'turnaround' the data bus required with common I/O devices.
-Access to each port is accomplished through a common address bus.
-The read address is latched on the rising edge of the K clock and the write address is latched on the rising edge of the K clock.
-Accesses to the QDR-II read and write ports are completely independent of one another.
-To maximize data throughput, both read and write ports are provided with DDR interfaces.
-Each address location is associated with two 8-bit words (CY7C1410JV18), 9-bit words (CY7C1425JV18), 18-bit words (CY7C1412JV18), or 36-bit words (CY7C1414JV18) that burst sequentially into or out of the device.
-Because data is transferred into and out of the device on every rising edge of both input clocks (K and \overline{K} and C and \overline{C}), memory bandwidth is maximized while simplifying system design by eliminating bus 'turnarounds'.
+The CY7C1525JV18, CY7C1512JV18, and CY7C1514JV18 are 1.8V Synchronous Pipelined SRAMs, equipped with QDR II architecture.
+QDR II architecture consists of two separate ports: the read port and the write port to access the memory array.
+The read port has dedicated data outputs to support read operations and the write port has dedicated data inputs to support write operations.
+QDR II architecture has separate data inputs and data outputs to eliminate the need to 'turnaround' the data bus that exists with common I/O devices.
+Access to each port is through a common address bus.
+Addresses for read and write addresses are latched on alternate rising edges of the input (K) clock.
+Accesses to the QDR II read and write ports are completely independent of one another.
+To maximize data throughput, both read and write ports are equipped with DDR interfaces.
+Each address location is associated with two 9-bit words (CY7C1525JV18), 18-bit words (CY7C1512JV18), or 36-bit words (CY7C1514JV18) that burst sequentially into or out of the device.
+Because data is transferred into and out of the device on every rising edge of both input clocks (K and \overline{K} and C and C), memory bandwidth is maximized while simplifying system design by eliminating bus 'turnarounds'.